Harriet Tubman Square

 Notable Sculptures

-The square features two significant artworks that commemorate the fight for freedom.
-The Harriet Tubman Memorial, created by sculptor Fern Cunningham and unveiled in 1999, depicts Tubman leading a small group of people to freedom.
+The heart of the square features two artworks that connect visitors to history.
+The Harriet Tubman Memorial - created by sculptor Fern Cunningham and unveiled in 1999, shows Tubman leading a small group toward freedom, her stance representing her journey.

-The second sculpture, "Emancipation" by Meta Vaux Warrick Fuller, was created in 1913 on the 50th anniversary of the Emancipation Proclamation.
+Also featured is "Emancipation", a sculpture by Meta Vaux Warrick Fuller.
+Created in 1913 to mark the 50th anniversary of the Emancipation Proclamation.

 Design Elements